DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning/README.md

 ## Contents

-This repository contains the code and files for the Image Captioning project, using a CNN and RNN.
+This folder contains the code and files for the Image Captioning project, using a CNN and RNN.

 ### Files